-Prior to acceptance and publication in Siberian Journal of Social Sciences (Krasnoyarsk Science), authors may make their submissions available as preprints on personal or public websites.
+Prior to acceptance and publication in Siberian Journal of Economics and Management (Krasnoyarsk Science), authors may make their submissions available as preprints on personal or public websites.

 As part of submission process, authors are required to confirm that the submission has not been previously published, nor has been submitted.
-After a manuscript has been published in Krasnoyarsk Science we suggest that the link to the article on journal's website is used when the article is shared on personal or public websites.
+After a manuscript has been published in Siberian Journal of Economics and Management we suggest that the link to the article on journal's website is used when the article is shared on personal or public websites.